Deep Sleep Stimulation

 Delta Waves

-Before getting into deep sleep stimulation, we need to understand the role that delta waves play in regenerating the brain.
-Our brain waves in deep sleep have these long-burst brain waves that are very different from our waking life brain waves.
-These long-burst brain waves are called delta waves.
-Deep sleep measurement occurs using electrodes attached to the skull.
-When we don’t get the deep sleep we need, it inhibits our ability to learn and for our cells and bodies to recover.
-Deep sleep is how we convert all those interactions that we make during the day into our long-term memory and personalities.
+Our brain waves in deep sleep have long-burst brain waves that are very different from our waking life brain waves.
+These long-burst brain, with larger wavelengths, are called delta waves (see here for an overview of brainwaves during sleep).
+Scientists only recently discovered deep sleep when they connected the human brain to electrodes in the 1950s.
+This is when humanity first came across brainwaves, and the complicated brain activity that occurs during sleep.
+Researchers soon discovered that when we don’t get the deep sleep we need, it inhibits our ability to learn and for our cells and bodies to recover.
+Deep sleep (and REM) is how we convert all those interactions that we make during the day into our long-term memory and personalities.
 As we get older, we’re more likely to lose these regenerative delta waves.
 So in way, deep sleep and delta waves are actually a marker for biological youth.
+Deep sleep is related to clearing out harmful waste that forms in the brain, increased human growth hormone, and our ability to learn and remember.

 Scientific Validation of Deep Sleep Stimulation